Domains

 Prerequisites: One talent from Salt

 You reach for the right tool without looking, because you've been waiting for this exact moment since you packed the bag.
 Other people call it luck.
-You call it Tuesday.
+You call it packing properly.

 Here · 1 or more friends